Bezier curves are used in computer graphics to draw shapes, for CSS animation and in many other places.

 As the algorithm is recursive, we can build Bezier curves of any order: using 5, 6 or more control points.
-But in practice they are less useful.
+But in practice many points are less useful.
 Usually we take 2-3 points, and for complex lines glue several curves together.
 That’s simpler to develop and calculate.

 We use control points for a Bezier curve.
 As we can see, they are not on the curve.
 Or, to be precise, the first and the last ones do belong to curve, but others don’t.

 Sometimes we have another task: to draw a curve through several points, so that all of them are on a single smooth curve.
 That task is called interpolation, and here we don’t cover it.